-Multi‐country outbreak of Salmonella Enteritidis infections linked to eggs, fourth update – 6 February 2020
+Multi‐country outbreak of Salmonella Enteritidis infections linked to eggs, third update – 6 February 2020

 A multi‐country outbreak of Salmonella Enteritidis, delineated by whole genome sequencing (WGS), linked to eggs,has been ongoing in the EU/EEA for several years.
 From 1 February 2017 to 14 January 2020, 15 EU/EEA countries reported 656 confirmed cases and 202 probable cases.
 Before February 2017, 385 historical‐confirmed cases and 413 historical‐probable cases were identified, resulting in 18 affected countries.
 Due to differences in capacity for case confirmation, more countries are likely to be affected.

 This prolonged outbreak peaked during the summer months of 2016–2018.
 A notable decrease in the frequency of the cases reported to ECDC has been observed in 2019, which is a deviation from the three previous years.

 Epidemiological, microbiological and food tracing investigations have linked cases before 2018 to consumption of eggs originating from laying hen farms of a Polish consortium.
 A national investigation in 2018 in the UK identified epidemiological links between some cases and consumption of table eggs or egg products, with traceability possibly pointing to the Polish consortium.

 Despite the control measures implemented in 2016–2017, the farms of the Polish consortium were positive in 2018–2019 with outbreak strains, suggesting persistent contamination.
 Investigations focusing on the laying hen production and feed supply chains did not reveal any significant insights on the possible origin of the contamination.